isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     {
         int local = 42;
         thread_pool.queue_work([&]{ process(local); }); // Want a reference to local.
-                                                        // Note, that after program exists this scope,
+                                                        // Note, that after program exits this scope,
-                                                        // local does no longer exist, therefore
+                                                        // local no longer exists, therefore
                                                         // process() call will have undefined behavior!
     }